Removal of Breast Implants – Explantation Surgery in Melbourne

 - Don’t be surprised if your Surgeon encourages you to go back to your original surgeon.

-What to CONSIDER before your consultation for breast implant replacement or removal:
+What to CONSIDER before your consultation for breast implant removal:

 - Are your breast implants causing you pain?